amitofsk/dandy/docs/Dandy.md

 In this section we demonstrate DANDY widgets that look like microcontrollers.
 First we show these widgets without hardware, and then we incorporate the hardware.

 #### 9.1 Example with no hardware
 This example demonstrates the widgets that look like microcontrollers.
 This section does not use hardware.
 The file `MCDisplay.py` is a parent class.
-The files `RPiPicoDisplay.py`, `AUnoDisplay.py`, `AMKRDisplay.py`, `ANanoEveryDisplay.py`, and `Cy8cprotoDisplay.py` are child classes that look like the RPi, Arduino Uno, Arduino MKR1010, Arduino Nano Every, and Cy8cproto microcontrollers respectfully.
+The files `RPiPicoDisplay.py`, `AUnoDisplay.py`, `AMKRDisplay.py`, `ANanoEveryDisplay.py`, and `Cy8cprotoDisplay.py` are child classes that look like the RPi, Arduino Uno, Arduino MKR1010, Arduino Nano Every, and PSoC microcontrollers respectfully.
 This example is found in the file `MCDemo.py` which imports these widgets.
 <br><br>
 When you run this example, you will see a widget that looks like the RPi.
 Pin 6 shows a LEDDisplay widget, and pin 21 shows a button.
 There is also a toggle button at the bottom of the screen.
 If you press either the button near bin 31 or the toggle button, the LEDDisplay near pin 6 changes color.